StrikerEureka27/mssql-knowledge/Guide.md

 #### hide sql server instance

-Hide SQL server instances in the view of Configuration Manager
+Hide SQL server instances in the from the Configuration Manager

 ```
 Configuration Manager > Network configuration > Protocols > Properties > Hide > on